 - two biometric passport photos

 - Residents’ Registration Office registration card

-- verification of employment (contract of employment, admission agreement or confirmation of fellowship will usually suffice or – if these are not yet available – if necessary a letter of invitation from the institute showing the amount of monthly payments, gross and net)
+- verification of employment (a contract of employment, admission agreement or confirmation of fellowship will usually suffice or – if these are not yet available – a letter of invitation from the institute showing the amount of monthly payments, gross and net)

-- proof of health insurance for the whole of your stay (or better still, beyond).
-International health insurance is not sufficient.
+- proof of health insurance for the whole of your stay (or better still, for longer).
+International health insurance is not sufficient

-All international and national researchers moving from other places need to register in the Resident Registration Office responsible for the area you live within your first 14 days in Cologne.
-This is an important step as many procedures depend on this paper.
-Once you register, you receive a confirmation of registration (Meldebescheinigung) which you will need to extend your visa, apply for the residence permit, or even open a bank account.
+All international and national researchers moving to Germany from other places need to register at the Resident Registration Office responsible for the area you live within your first 14 days in Cologne.
+This is an important step, because many procedures depend on this process.
+Once you register, you receive a confirmation of registration (Meldebescheinigung), which you will need to extend your visa, apply for a residence permit, or even open a bank account.

-Our international officer can assist to arrange an appointment for you and fill in the forms, but you have to register personally at the Residents’ Registration Office (Einwohnermeldeamt).
+Our international officer can assist you to arrange an appointment for you and fill in the forms, but you have to register personally at the Residents’ Registration Office (Einwohnermeldeamt).
 Upon request, our International Officer can go with you.
-To register you need the following documents:
+To register, you need the following documents:

 - passport or identity card for EU members